THE ROLE OF ADVOCACY

-Doctors Health Advisory Service Queensland- DHAS(Q) is an organisation developed, managed and operated by doctors, on a voluntary basis, which makes available assistance for colleagues, including medical students, who may be in difficulty. http://dhasq.org.au/ – (07) 3833 4352
+Doctors Health Advisory Service Queensland- DHAS(Q) is an organisation developed, managed and operated by doctors, on a voluntary basis, which makes available assistance for colleagues, including medical students, to provide advice regarding any life difficulties, such as mental health, substance use, and financial crises. http://dhasq.org.au/ – (07) 3833 4352

 Australian Medical Board: Good medical practice: a code of conduct – describes what is expected of all doctors registered to practise medicine in Australia. http://www.medicalboard.gov.au/Codes-Guidelines-Policies/Code-of-conduct.aspx